 Astronomy and Telescopes

-La Silla Observatory of ESO in Chile
+La Silla Observatory of ESO

 The La Silla Observatory is located on the outskirts of the Chilean Atacama Desert, 600 km north of Santiago de Chile and at an altitude of 2400 m.
 Like other observatories in this geographical area, La Silla is located far from sources of light pollution and, like the Paranal Observatory, home to the VLT (Very Large Telescope), it has one of the darkest night skies on the Earth.
 La Silla has been an ESO (European Southern Observatory) stronghold since the 1960s.
 Here, ESO operates two of the most productive 4 m class telescopes in the world.
 1)

 The 3.58 meter NTT (New Technology Telescope) broke new ground for telescope engineering and design and was the first in the world to have a computer-controlled main mirror (active optics), technology developed at ESO and now applied to most of the world's current large telescopes.
 The NTT is now home to the world's foremost extrasolar planet hunter: HARPS (High Accuracy Radial velocity Planet Searcher), a spectrograph with unrivalled precision.

 The La Silla Observatory is the first world-class observatory to have been granted certification for the International Organization for Standardization (ISO) 9001 Quality Management System.

 The La Silla geographical coordinates are: Latitude 29º 15' south & Longitude 70º 44' west.